 - World-leading taught Masters course in the fourth, optional year, leading to a BA with MMath.
 This fourth year is renowned as a a breeding ground for future leaders in mathematical research.
 Cambridge undergraduates in the fourth year are joined by students from other universities in the UK and from all over the world.

 - Excellent career prospects.
 Our graduates are highly sought-after by employers in all sectors, and go on to a wide variety of rewarding careers, including many in academic research.
 Their career paths range from IT, finance and banking, insurance, to teaching, weather forecasting, cryptography, medical applications, telecommunications, avionics, and many other fields.

 All students follow a common, core course which provides an introduction to both pure and applied mathematics.
 This gives you an excellent foundation for any further specialisation, and allows you to keep all your options open until after you have experienced a wide range of mathematics at University level.
 There are two options:

-(b) Mathematics with Physics (Information about the first year option with 25% physics is available here.)
+(b) Mathematics with Physics (specific information about the first year option with 25% physics is available here).

 Second year (Part IB)

 The course becomes broader and deeper.
 There is some choice in the number of courses you take, and you can start to specialise in pure or applied mathematics if you wish.
 There is also the opportunity to take a Computational Projects course, which most students take.

 With typically 35 or more courses to choose from,of which most students choose 8 to 10, and a free choice of the areas of mathematics you study, this is when you really choose your specialisation in, for example, Pure Mathematics, Theoretical Physics, Statistics.
 Again, there is also the opportunity to take a Computational Projects course.

 The first three years lead to a BA in Mathematics.